StephenDini/stock-analysis/README.md

 The code runs quicker, this can be seen in the screen shots above which clearly show less computational time for the refactored code.

 #### Disadvantages
 Now that the code has been refactored it will run through the data in one pass, this means that any out of place row will cause problems.
-In order to compensate for this the data should be organized bfore running the software.
+In order to compensate for this the data should be organized before running the software.